Massachusetts General Court: Massachusetts Bay Colony

-Once in the Massachusetts Bay Colony the new government reorganized itself out of convenience.
+Once in the Massachusetts Bay Colony, the new government reorganized itself out of convenience.
 Instead of attempting to assemble all stockholders to the meeting of the General Court the government decided on having each town elect two representatives to send in their stead.
 The General Court became a de facto bicameral legislature by virtue of the distinction between delegates elected by towns and the Council of Assistants.
 The assistants acted as magistrates and counselors of jurisprudence, however when in session they served as a sort of upper house.
 Their assent and approval was needed in order for any decision from the house of delegates to be passed.
 The new legislature was elected annually.

-Suffrage was allowed only for men who were Puritan church-members and freemen.
+Suffrage was allowed only for men who were Puritan church members and freemen.
 This General Court removed any feudal restraints on the population and codified a Bill of Rights and powers of a judiciary.
 The General Court also enshrined the Laws of Moses as legal code under the discretion of local magistrates creating a theocratic quasi-democratic state.

 By votes of the General Court in the 1630s, the system of government changed to have an elected governor and to restrict the list of "freemen" to those affiliated with certain Puritan churches.
 In 1634, after complaint the charter was not being followed, a compromise resulted in recomposition of the General Court as two deputies elected by freemen in each town.
 Problems with a judicial case resulted in another reform in 1638, where the Council of Assistants became an upper house that sat separately, with consent of both houses required to pass legislation.

+In October 1650 the General Court took exception to the book The Meritorious Price of Our Redemption by William Pynchon.
+They regarded it as containing many errors and heresies and thus destroyed it at Boston Common.